open-forest-observatory/tree-detection-framework/README.md

 The `tree-detection-framework` is organized into modular components to ensure extensibility and easy integration of different detection models.
 The main components are:

 1. **`preprocessing.py`**
-   The `create_dataloader()` method accepts either a single or multiple orthomosaics, or a folder containing raw drone imagery.
+   The `create_dataloader()` method accepts single/multiple orthomosaic inputs. `create_image_datalaoder()` accepts a folder containing raw drone imagery.
 It tiles the input images based on user-specified parameters such as tile size, stride, resolution, and returns a PyTorch-compatible dataloader for inference.
 2. **`Detector` Base Class**
    All detectors in the framework (e.g., DeepForest, Detectree2) inherit from the `Detector` base class.
 It defines the interface for generating predictions and geospatially referencing image tiles.
 This design allows all detectors to plug into the same pipeline with minimal code changes.
 3. **`RegionDetectionsSet` and `RegionDetections`**